codeparkhouston/minecraft-pi-class/recipe-cards/01-teleport.md

 ## Your Turn!

-Change your code and make it do different things.
+Here are some ideas to change the code and extend your teleport code.

 - What happens when you change the values of the `x`, `y` and `z` variables?
 - What happens when you one of the values of `x`, `y` and `z` variables to a negative number?